 According to the professor, “just about anybody can become a Malam (cleric) to whom parents just give their children”, adding that the schools don't issue any certificates at the end of the children's stay, meaning there is no formal curricula.

-Momentum for reform Kari urged Muslim leaders to stand up and regulate the system, to bring some uniformity in training schemes.
+Kari urged Muslim leaders to stand up and regulate the system, to bring some uniformity in training schemes.

 He believes the timing is right to undertake such reforms on a national basis, at a moment when a Muslim president is at the helm of the country.